-11.3.2.
-The timelines in this article may be extended by mutual written agreement of the evaluator and the unit member.

-- 11.3.3.
-If the evaluator does not meet any of the timelines in this article, the evaluation will cease.
-The unit member shall not be scheduled for evaluation the following year, unless the evaluation is required per Education Code 44664.
-The incomplete evaluation will be destroyed, unless the unit member requests otherwise. - 11.3.4.
+- 11.3.2.
+The timelines in this article may be extended by mutual written agreement of the evaluator and the unit member. - 11.3.3. ..
+Per Education Code 44664, evaluations are required every year for employees in probationary status, every other year for employees with permanent status, and once every five years for employees who have been employed for at least 10 years.
+For any other evaluation not listed above, should an evaluator not meet the timelines, the evaluation will cease and the member not scheduled the following year.
+The incomplete evaluation will be destroyed. - 11.3.4.
 If a unit member does not meet any of the timelines in this article, the unit member shall be scheduled for evaluation the following year.
 The Final Evaluation Report (Form F, Form F-NC, or Form H) will reflect the fact that the unit member did not meet the timelines. - 11.3.5.
 Unit members with a start date after the first day of the school year or are absent due to extenuating circumstances will have the evaluation timelines adjusted in a reasonable manner.